 Ketone testing and diabetic ketoacidosis

-Advise pregnant women with gestational diabetes to seek urgent medical advice if they become hyperglycaemic or unwell.
+Advise pregnant women with GDM to seek urgent medical advice if they become hyperglycaemic or unwell.
 Test urgently for ketonaemia if a pregnant woman with any form of diabetes presents with hyperglycaemia or is unwell, to exclude diabetic ketoacidosis.

 Diabetes should not be considered a contra-indication to antenatal steroids for fetal lung maturation or to tocolysis.
 Do not use betamimetic medicines for tocolysis in women with diabetes.